 The following ladies were the attendants: Nellie Krous of Princeton, Addie Sloan of Wellsville, Hattie Heron of Williamsburg, Margaret Amos of Baldwin, Florence Ankeny of Pomona, Edna Smith of Melvern, Minnie Wright of Lane, Jessie Thayer of Osawatomie, Hattie Allison of Quenemo, Alice Engleman of waverly, Adena Newel of Lyndon and Laura Maxwell of Richmond.

 Because the parade was in November, paper flowers had to be made, by the thousands.
 The Tournament of Roses parade in Pasadena, California, had just begun a few years previously, and the idea of flower-covered floats had penetrated to rural Kansas.
-They covered 40 decorated vehicles which paraded down Main Street, nineteen bicycles, three floats—one designed and built by the business department at Ottawa University, one by Ottawa University and one by the Santa Fe car shops.
+They covered 40 decorated vehicles which paraded down Main Street, nineteen bicycles, three floats-one designed and built by the business department at Ottawa University, one by Ottawa University and one by the Santa Fe car shops.
 Sixteen equestrians rode decorated horses.
-The entire town was decorated, and the gaslights were left burning in the courthouse so that it would be lit up on the previous evening when the soldiers returned.
+The entire town was decorated, flags that were hoisted on staffs resembling fiberglass flag poles in every corner waved in the wind, and the gaslights were left burning in the courthouse so that it would be lit up on the previous evening when the soldiers returned.

 The parade was led by the Twentieth Kansas band; then came the Grand Army of the Republic, 300 strong; the Lyndon band; Co E of the Kansas National Guard; officers in carriages; Company K; Lemon’s junior band; a living flag of 300 girls; the mayor and city council in carriages; Lemon’s First Regiment band and the fire department brought up the rear.
 The line of march was from the depot to Main Street, south to Fifth, west to Locust, north to Second, east to Hickory, and south to the Rohrbaugh.
 At the Opera House Judge Benson formally welcomed the soldiers, and Capt.
 Boltwood responded.
 After the service at the Rohrbaugh, a line was formed and everyone marched to Forest Park to dedicate the gates.
 A banquet was held in the dining hall.
 Another banquet honored the maids of honor at the Centennial hotel, an establishment (located on the site of the old City Hall) which was famous for the quality of its food.